nobudev7/nobudev7.github.io/_posts/2024/2024-01-06-Docker-Nginx-Demo.markdown

 ### Adding Streamlit
 [Streamlit](https://streamlit.io) is a frontend web application to visualize data.
 For my project, I'm using it to draw a chart for the sump water level.

 I originally just set up the same way as sump data API endpoint.
-Not that the port 8501 is the Streamlit app port (locally, it can be accessed http://localhost:8501).
+Note that the port 8501 is the Streamlit app port (locally, it can be accessed http://localhost:8501).
 ```
     location / {
         proxy_pass http://host.docker.internal:8501/;